 3.2.4 Statistical Analyses

 All statistical analyses were performed using R studio software (version 1.1.383).
 In experiment 1, diapause status was measured in 100 larvae for 40 days.
-The percentage of individuals in diapause was calculated on each observation day as the number of individuals that pupated divided by the total number of individuals alive (larvae and pupa).
-Wet mass measurements and CO2 production were taken in 100 individuals and analyzed using a linear model.
+The percentage of individuals in diapause was calculated on each observation day as the number of individuals that larva divided by the total number of individuals alive (larvae and pupa).
+Wet mass measurements and CO2 production were taken for 100 individuals and analyzed using a linear model.
 Wet mass, CO2 production, and day of peak mass, were included as fixed factors (3-1).

 In experiment 2, I calculated the day of wandering as the total number of days between eclosion into the final larval instar and the day frass production ended for each sampled larva.
 Lipid stores were measured in 266 individuals and analyzed using a linear mixed effects model.
 The statistical model included: lipid mass, diapause genotype, and treatment as fixed effects, diapause genotype and treatment were interacting fixed effects, and lean mass was a covariate.
-Biological cohort was also included in the linear model as nested within cohort, and cohort was as a random factor (3-4)(3-8).
+Biological cohort was also included in the linear model as nested within extraction cohort, and extraction cohort was used as as a random factor (3-4)(3-8).
 Lean mass was measured in 338 individuals and analyzed using a linear mixed effects model.
 The statistical model included: lean mass, diapause genotype, and treatment as fixed effects, diapause genotype and treatment were interacting fixed effects.
-Biological cohort was also included in the linear model as nested within cohort, and cohort was as a random factor (3-2)(3-6).
+Biological cohort was also included in the linear model as nested within extraction cohort, and extraction cohort was as a random factor (3-2)(3-6).

 3.3 Results